Who are the first Inhabitants of Cyprus?

 The History of Cyprus

-The first inhabitants of Cyprus: Cyprus, the third largest island in the Mediterranean, has a rich and complex history that stretches back thousands of years.
-The island’s strategic location between Europe, Asia, and Africa has made it a crossroads of civilizations throughout history.
-The story of its first inhabitants is equally fascinating, reflecting influences from neighbouring regions while developing unique cultural characteristics.
-This 800-word exploration delves into the earliest periods of human occupation on Cyprus, from the first known settlements in the Neolithic era to the cultural transformations that followed.
+The First inhabitants of Cyprus.
+Cyprus, the third-largest island in the Mediterranean, boasts a rich and complex history spanning thousands of years.
+Its strategic location between Europe, Asia, and Africa has made it a crossroads of civilizations.
+The story of the first inhabitants of Cyprus reflects influences from neighbouring regions while showcasing unique cultural developments.
+This exploration delves into the earliest periods of human occupation on Cyprus, from pre-Neolithic visits to the cultural transformations of the Neolithic and Chalcolithic eras.

-Evidence of human activity on Cyprus dates back to the Epipaleolithic period (around 10,000 BCE), long before the first permanent settlements.
-Archaeological discoveries, such as the Aetokremnos site on the southern coast, suggest that the earliest inhabitants were likely hunter-gatherers who made brief visits to the island.
-Aetokremnos, dating to around 8200 BCE, reveals signs of hunting and possibly the exploitation of pygmy hippos and elephants, which were native to the island but went extinct during this period, likely due to human activity and environmental changes.
+Evidence of human activity on Cyprus dates back to the Epipaleolithic period, around 10,000 BCE.
+Archaeological discoveries, such as the Aetokremnos site on the southern coast, suggest that early hunter-gatherers visited the island.
+Aetokremnos, dating to around 8200 BCE, reveals signs of hunting and the exploitation of native pygmy hippos and elephants.
+These animals later went extinct, likely due to human activity and environmental changes.

 Pre Neolithic Inhabitants

-This pre-Neolithic presence on Cyprus indicates that early human groups had the technological capability to cross the sea from the nearby mainland, likely from regions of Anatolia (modern-day Turkey) or the Levant.
-However, these early visitors left little evidence of permanent settlement, and it would not be until the Neolithic period that we find more established communities on the island.
+such as Anatolia (modern-day Turkey) or the Levant.
+They had the technological capability to cross the sea but left little evidence of permanent settlement.
+It was not until the Neolithic period that more established communities emerged on the island.

 The Neolithic Period

 The Neolithic period marks the first significant phase of permanent human settlement on Cyprus, beginning around 9000 BCE.
-The earliest known Neolithic communities were pre-pottery Neolithic (a period when humans had yet to develop ceramic technology), and these communities are associated with the Khirokitia culture, one of the most important archaeological finds on the island.
+The earliest Neolithic communities belonged to the pre-pottery Neolithic era, before the development of ceramic technology.
+The Khirokitia culture, dating to around 7000 BCE, represents one of the most important archaeological finds from this period.

 Chalcolithic Period: Cultural Development (circa 3900–2500 BCE)